Motivation and Productivity

 There is no required textbook for this course.

 An Open Learning Faculty member is available to assist students.
-Primary communication is by phone if taking the print version of the course and through the Learning Environment's "Mail" tool if taking the web version.
+Primary communication is through the Learning Environment’s “Mail” tool or by phone.
 Students will receive the necessary contact information when starting the course.

 |Final Examination *||50%|